canmom/canmom.github.io/fiction/faecoldwar.md

 A frown caught the corner of Oberon's mouth.
 He had expected Gwyn's plea would be permission to lead a personal assault on Avalon---an operation certain to fail.
 But to refuse him and order him to receive the Hunt without trying his hand would anger the traditionalists in the court.
 Instead... this was unexpected.
 Worse, Oberon had a suspicion of what had happened.

 "*If* that is so."
 Oberon frowned severely, the aspect of a displeased father.
 "We remind Gwyn ap Nudd that we now command a Commonwealth, and that he is a governor and not a seigneur.
 If the Isle of Avalon is so unexpectedly liberated, it belongs now to the State, to be administered as to most benefit the Fey."
+He made a brief hand gesture, and raised a hand to his ear.
+His frown deepened as he listened to some private report.

 The Puck cackled, and capered forwards.